Qkyrie/decentrifi/.github/README.md

 - **ETH_BATCH_SIZE**: Number of blocks to process in one batch
 - **ETH_POLLING_INTERVAL**: Interval between checks for new blocks (milliseconds)

+### Trace Filter Functionality

+The application now utilizes `trace_filter` to capture all transactions (including internal ones) that interact with the target contract.
+This provides several benefits over the traditional event-based approach:

+- Captures all contract interactions, not just those emitting events
+- Includes internal transactions (those not directly initiated by EOAs)
+- More comprehensive data for analytics purposes
+- Ability to analyze failed transactions and their gas usage

+Note that to use the `trace_filter` functionality, your Ethereum node must support this API method.
+It is supported by:

+- Erigon (formerly Turbo-Geth)
+- OpenEthereum (formerly Parity)
+- Geth with debug API enabled (--rpcapi "debug")
+- Infura (requires appropriate plan)
+- Alchemy (requires appropriate plan)

+By default, the application now uses `trace_filter` for data ingestion.
+The system maintains separate metadata for trace-based ingestion, allowing you to restart historical ingestion without conflicts.

 Example for ingesting data from USDC instead of DAI:
 ```
 ETH_CONTRACT_ADDRESS=0xa0b86991c6218b36c1d19d4a2e9eb0ce3606eb48